Key 2018 Accomplishments

 Continue leadership and collaboration with our local partners at the Genesee County Career Center and continue the development of an enhanced Workforce Development System to bring better service at a lower price to all its customers.
 Continue our mission to be the premiere One Stop Center in GLOW as well as the State of New York.

-Continue to find ways to further increase our success in finding our people meaningful jobs leading to economic self-sufficiency.
+Continue to find ways to further increase our success in finding our customers meaningful jobs leading to economic self-sufficiency.
 Develop alternative transportation methods to maximize employment opportunities in rural areas.

-Provide representation on the Genesee County Youth Bureau, Genesee County Transportation Coordinating Committee, Inter-Agency Council, GLOW Workforce Development Board, GLOW Youth Council, Health and Human Services Focus Group, Economic Development Focus Group, Technology Focus Group, Genesee Community College Perkins Advisory Board, Independent Living of Genesee Region Advisory Committee on Disabilities; Mental Health Association MICA Trauma Taskforce, and Chamber of Commerce Business Development Committee.
+Provide representation on the Genesee County Youth Bureau, Genesee County Transportation Coordinating Committee, Inter-Agency Council, GLOW Youth Council, Economic and Workforce Development Focus Group, Technology Focus Group, Genesee Community College Perkins Advisory Board, Independent Living of Genesee Region Advisory Committee on Disabilities; Mental Health Association MICA Trauma Taskforce, and Chamber of Commerce Business Development Committee.